The Brighton to Portsmouth line of the LBSCR: Improvements at Portsmouth

-Portsmouth station, in the present day named Portsmouth & Southsea station, was built as a simple terminus of the Brighton and Chichester Railway’s extension.
+Portsmouth station, in the present day named Portsmouth & Southsea station, was built as a simple terminus of the Brighton and Chichester Railway's extension.
 The lines on Portsea island became joint with the London and South Western Railway and the station was inadequate for the growing traffic.
 In 1866 the LBSCR extended the station with additional platforms and new buildings.

 The inconvenience for the heavy traffic for the Isle of Wight ferries, of having to use road transport from the Portsmouth station to the ferry berth, eventually prompted the LSWR and the LBSCR to collaborate in building an extension railway.
-It was authorised by the Joint Portsmouth Railway Extension Act of 1873, and was known officially as The Joint Line.
+It was authorised by the Joint Portsmouth Railway Extension Act 1873 (36 & 37 Vict. c. cxviii), and was known officially as The Joint Line.
 At just over a mile in length, it was to leave the existing line at the throat of Portsmouth station and climb past it on the south side, running at a high level to The Hard, forming a new landing stage there adjacent to the (Royal) Albert Pier, and a passenger station that came to be called Portsmouth Harbour.
 A branch line was to run from the approach to the harbour station, turning north across a swing bridge to Watering Island Jetty, for the use of the Admiralty, and not infrequently by royalty en route to Osborne House and elsewhere.
 The Harbour extension opened on 2 October 1876.

 The existing Portsmouth station was renamed Portsmouth Town on the day of opening of the extension.
 There had been a horse-operated siding at the old Portsmouth station into the dockyard since about 1857, but the opportunity was now taken to construct a more modern access from the Joint Line at the high level Portsmouth Town station.

 Isle of Wight steamers

-In 1880 the LBSCR and the LSWR jointly took over the operation of the ferry steamers between Portsmouth and the Isle of Wight, authorised by Act of 23 May 1879.
+In 1880 the LBSCR and the LSWR jointly took over the operation of the ferry steamers between Portsmouth and the Isle of Wight, authorised by the South Western and the Brighton Railway Companies (Steam Vessels) Act 1879 (42 & 43 Vict. c. xxx) of 23 May 1879.

 Later branches

 Cliftonville spur

 The line from Brighton to Worthing and beyond could only be reached by reversal in Brighton station, and the development of that traffic generally, and of Hove as a residential district, motivated the LBSCR to build what became the Cliftonville Spur, a curve from Preston Park station to Hove.
-Expansion of the Preston Park station It was opened on 1 July 1879.
+It was opened on 1 July 1879.

 Preston Park station had been called simply Preston up to that time, but was renamed Preston Park from the same date.
 For many years, in fact until electrification, the spur was only used by passenger trains in peak periods.